 The lack of kid’s finance resources is actually the reason I started Freedom Sprout.
 I had complained about this lacking area of education for years, and one day it dawned on me that I could stop complaining and do something myself.
 It was a “be the change” sort of moment.

-I’ve compiled this list of books, five for you to read and five for your children to read, to help fix this epidemic.
+I’ve compiled this list of books, six for you to read and six for your children to read, to help fix this epidemic.

 By Beth Kobliner